 As you ponder the menu, the friendly and accommodating wait staff will deliver your first bowlful of salsa and a basket of red and yellow corn chips.
 My initial impression, one shared by Bob the Villager, was that the salsa lacked the piquancy of other Fourth Street New Mexican restaurants.
-There was discernibly more heat in the salsa during my second visit when the medley of rich, red tomatoes and the jalapeños combined to titillate my taste buds with the heat they crave.
-This is good salsa and the chips are crisp yet substantial enough for Gil-sized scoops.
+There was discernibly more heat in the salsa during my second and third visits when the medley of rich, red tomatoes and the jalapeños combined to titillate my taste buds with the heat they crave.
+This is good salsa and the chips are thin and crisp yet substantial enough for Gil-sized scoops (though they’re quite salty).
 There’s no chip-dipping in my table.
 In its September, 2012 edition, Albuquerque The Magazine named the salsa at El Bruno the very best in Albuquerque from among 130 salsas sampled throughout the city.

 Driving a few miles through the concrete urban jungle to get to El Bruno’s isn’t nearly as scenic as the 75-mile drive along Highway 550, but it’s a drive many Duke City diners have already started to make.
 The parking lots are as full now as they were during the halcyon days of Garduño’s and the food is so much better.